stuartellis/sve-personal-website/content/articles/task-runner.md

 If you install a global copy of Task then [you can integrate it with your shell](#integrating-task-with-your-shell).

-> If your organization has private package repositories, then you can use these to distribute the versions of Task that you want projects to use.
+> If your organization has private package repositories, then you can distribute packages for Task through these.
+This ensures that your preferred versions of Task are available.

 ### Installing Task with mise